minio/docs/source/operations/troubleshooting.rst

 SUBNET
 ------

-SUBNET delivers 24/7/365 Direct-to-engineer support through a MinIO-built portal that blends the best of Slack and Zendesk.
+SUBNET delivers 24/7/365 Direct-to-engineer support through a MinIO-built portal that blends the chat features of common communication tools with the support features of standard support platforms.

 Features of SUBNET include:

 - Security and architecture reviews (depending on :abbr:`SLA (Service Level Agreement)`)
-- Access to Panic Button (depending on :abbr:`SLA (Service Level Agreement)`)
+- Access to Panic Button, which provides immediate response to critical issues (depending on :abbr:`SLA (Service Level Agreement)`)
 - Secure communication channel to exchange logs and software binaries
 - Unlimited seats for your team
 - Unlimited issues